124938/learning-scala/core-features/src/main/scala/core/features/_3_oops/README.md

 * Class/Object name and file name need not to be same (In java it must be same)
 * Multiple classes/object can be declared in same file (In java it's not possible)
-* All core classes extends scala.Any (In java top class is java.lang.Object)
-* All core classes like Any, AnyRef etc. are part of scala package
-* All custom classes extends scala.AnyRef
 * To import all classes available under package, _ should get used (In java it is *)
   * e.g. `import org.commpany.group.util._`
 * To import specific class available under package, class name should get used